rui314/mold/README.md

 To deal with the situation, mold has a feature to intercept all invocations of `/usr/bin/ld` and redirect it to itself.
-To use the feature, run `make` (or other build command) as a subprocess of mold as follows:
+To use the feature, run `make` (or other build command) as a subcommand of mold as follows:

 ```